Turning Struggles Into Stories

 Something you can no longer ignore:

-A pattern you’ve repeated.
+a pattern you’ve repeated,

-A decision you’ve been avoiding.
+a decision you’ve been avoiding,

-This is where the story becomes honest.
+This is where the story becomes real.

 The shift wasn’t optional.